Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Proof of Main Results

 \subsubsection{Analyse the overbooking loss}

+To avoid overbooking, we bound the number of confirmed bookings using concentration inequalities.
+The following analysis shows that DASS-I maintains this bound with high probability, preventing capacity violations.
 First, we prove that our algorithm ensures no overbooking loss for a hindsight optimal algorithm on Stage II with high probability.
 Denote the time that our policy accepts the \textit{last} type I customer to be $t\le k$.
 By definition, our policy ensures that:

 Given the number of accepted bookings at time $t$, i.e., ${B}^{(k)}_{t}$, we know the ultimate number of accepted bookings ${B}^{(k)} \sim B({B}^{(k)}_{t},p^{(k)}(t))$.
 Thus, by \eqref{equ::bounoulli tail}, we know $\Pr[{B}^{(k)}\le \hat{C}^{(k)}]\ge 1- \exp(-\iota)$.
 Moreover, in the second stage, given the number of non-cancelled reservations ${B}^{(k)}$, we know the final number of checked-in type I customers (denoted as $n_{1}^{(k)}$) follows another Bernoulli distribution $n_{1}^{(k)}\sim B({B}^{(k)},q^{(1,k)})$.
 Reall that $\hat{C}^{(k)}$ satisfies